Code-ReaQtor/NoShell/README.md

 - To use a credential, just click the "Execute" button.
 - The user interface terminates and an expect command is executed.
 - You are now SSH'd to your machine and can execute new commands.

-### Installation

-**WARNING**: Pre-alpha version.
-Ongoing development.
-Local server not using SSL.
-Database not encrypted.
-Use at your own risk.

 ### Features